screemix/map_book_friending_app/README.md

 ### API documentation
-API documentation is available at (Swagger):
+API documentation  (Swagger) is available at:
 ```bash
 http://{YOUR_BACKEND_HOST}/docs
 ```